Program 458: Adventure Divas; Norse Mythology; Acropolis

 Release Date: 09-24-2016

-Get a taste of Norse mythology for a better understanding of the Vikings' complex view of the cosmos.
-Plus, hear how Athens' Acropolis remains a powerful symbol of civilized democracy 2,500 years since it was built, and learn about the courageous subjects of filmmaker Holly Morris' "Adventure Divas" documentary series.
+Get a taste of Norse mythology and a glimpse of the Vikings' complex view of the cosmos.
+Plus, hear how Athens' Acropolis remains a powerful symbol of civilized democracy 2,500 years after it was built, and learn about the courageous subjects of filmmaker Holly Morris' "Adventure Divas" documentary series.

 - Documentary filmmaker Holly Morris